-driving system.
+In this section, we tested our methods with the forehead-EOG and EEG data sets that were collected by the simulated driving system.
 There are 23 experiments in total, and each experiment comprises 885 samples of forehead-EOG and EEG features.
-For evaluation levels of vigilance, we separate the entire data from one experiment into five sessions and evaluate the performance with a five-fold crossvalidation and obtained the root-mean-square error (RMSE) and correlation coefficient (COR), which are used as the final evaluations.
-These regression models are listed below: 1) ICA, ICAV-MINH, MINUS, ELM [61], B-ELM [62], and the proposed method with or without the learning rate using forehead-EOG for single modality; 2) ICA, ELM, B-ELM, and the proposed method with or without the learning rate using EEG for single modality; 3) SVR [63], CCRF [64], CCNF [65], S-LSTM, F-LSTM [66], ELM, B-ELM, Autoencoder-ELM (Auto-ELM) [67], and the proposed method with or without the learning rate using the fused features for multimodality.
+For evaluation levels of vigilance, we separate the entire data from one experiment into five sessions and evaluate the performance with a fivefold cross-validation and obtained the RMSE and COR, which are used as the final evaluations.
+These regression models are listed below: 1) ICA, ICAV-MINH, MINUS, extreme learning machine (ELM) [61], B-ELM [62], and the proposed method with or without the learning rate using forehead-EOG for single modality; 2) ICA, ELM, B-ELM, and the proposed method with or without the learning rate using EEG for single modality; 3) SVR [63], CCRF [64], CCNF [65], S-LSTM, F-LSTM [66], ELM, B-ELM, autoencoder-ELM (Auto-ELM) [67], and the proposed method with or without the learning rate using the fused features for multimodality.
 We introduce two different long short-term memory (LSTM) encoders, in which one encodes EOG and EEG into a compact feature vector by stacked LSTM layers (S-LSTM) and the another EOG and EEG into one feature vector (F-LSTM).
 Simultaneously, we used the autoencoder model to reduce the dimensionality of the input data and combined it with the ELM regression network (Auto-ELM) for vigilance estimation.